Husseinhj/Fat-Framework-Script-For-iOS/README.md

 > `Note` :  This script give you iOS universal framework Work with any iOS devices, except `iPhone 5 simulator`.
 It works in iPhone 5 and iPhone 5s device.

+`Don't forget Start`.
+Thanks a lot to `AdpDigital` team and `Behrad Zari` for give me this chance to find out how it works.

 # Add variable to project file
 Go to your project and from `TARGETS` select your project and click on `Build Settings` Tab and like this image click on `(+)` button and in shown menu click on `Add User-Defined Setting` :